w3c/wg-effectiveness/README.md

 * Updated look and feel - ask team who work on W3C spec design

-Owners: (suggested)
+__Owners: (suggested)
 * Information Architecture:
 * Effective Use of Github Info: DKA
 * Information for Chairs: Alan
-* Information for Participants: Natasha
+* Information for Participants: Natasha__

-### Testing
+## Testing
 Something to enable groups to work on better Testing (currently not defined) .

 Owner:

-### Dedicated TPAC Sessions
+## Chair Sessions
-* Dedicated breakout sessions at TPAC will be both information giving and sharing sessions.
+Chair sessions including dedicated breakout sessions at TPAC which can be both information giving and sharing sessions.
 Task Force members can inform chairs as to the new available tools and information.
 Chairs can share information on what has and has not worked for them in their respective groups.
+TPAC usuaully has a chairs breakfast presentation, in which the Task Force can present its findings.

-* Task Force members should also have some one-to-one discussions with chairs to get some more insight into issues working groups have experiences and how they have dealt with these.
+Task Force members should also have some one-to-one discussions with chairs to get some more insight into issues working groups have experiences and how they have dealt with these.
-* Chairs breakfast presnetation.

-Owner:
+__Owner:__

 ## Expectations